Beterng/Los/README.md

 Lithicsoft Organization, Lithicsoft Develop, and Lithicsoft Research would appreciate acknowledgment of the use of this software in your projects or products.

 ---

+### Note:
+This repo use to study or remake for fun.
+But it aslo awaly in "Lithicsoft Public License (LSPL) Version 1.0"

+Make sure you are read it from main repo